 Baton Rouge family seeking help after home burns down a month after moving in

-BATON ROUGE — A family who moved into a home off South Harrells Ferry Road less than a month lost most of its belongings during a weekend fire.
-It's believed the fire started with an electrical malfunction inside a closet.
+BATON ROUGE — A family who moved into a home off South Harrells Ferry Road less than a month ago lost the majority of their belongings during a weekend fire.

-Siara Duhe says she lost diapers, clothes and other necessities for a 2-month-old son, and also clothing and school supplies for two older children.
+Siara Duhe says she lost everything she owned including diapers, clothes and other necessities for a 2-month-old son, and also clothing and school supplies for two older children.
+The two children are about to begin school next week, with her son Samir, age 5, entering kindergarten and 10-year-old daughter, Sariyah, going to fourth grade.

+Duhe's sister was at their home on Thackeray Drive Saturday afternoon when they smelled something burning.
+In a matter of minutes, the home was up in flames and the entire family made it outside unharmed.

+If you wish to donate, there are several ways to do so.

 Samir, age 5 (kindergarten): Clothing size 7, shoe size 12